Mandaline/music-in-translation/_data/blog/cine-y-libros.md

-(#1) Soler
+(#1) *Soler*

 *Solía a caminar por el parque* expresses that this action was performed habitually or frequently in the past.
 It's possible to use the imperfect past tense to say the same, but a reference to time is needed, for example: *Caminaba por el parque todas las mañanas*.

-(#11) Animarse
+(#11) *Animarse*

 While this can be translated as "to feel like" or "to fancy" doing something, it also implies that the person has to be encouraged or compelled to do that thing. *Nadie se anima a dar su opinión :* No one dares to give their opinion.

 It's often used informally to see if anyone is up to do something.
-On a regional note, in Rio de la Plata Spanish, the accent falls on the last syllable of the verb: *¿Te animás a cantar?*
+On a regional note, in the Rioplatense Spanish spoken in Uruguay, the accent falls on the last syllable of the verb: *¿Te animás a cantar?*

+(#24) *Saludarse*

+To greet or acknowledge one another.
+In Uruguay, people greet friends, family, coworkers and most acquaintances with *besos*, a light kiss on the cheek.
+To avoid this (as in the song) is seen as exceedingly unfriendly.